-Safer, Faster, and More Cost-Efficient Ways to Find Deficiencies in Pavement aintaining our nation's infrastructure is a big job.
-State departments of transportation (DOTs) and other agencies are working to preserve our roadways, keeping them safe and efficient for the motoring public.
+Safer, Faster, and More Cost-Efficient Ways to Find Deficiencies in Pavement with SHRP's Methods to Identify Pavement Delamination (R06D)

+Maintaining our nation's infrastructure is a big job.
+State departments of transportation (DOTs) and other agencies are working to preserve our roadways, keeping them safe and efficient of the motoring public.
 This can be a difficult task once pavement starts deteriorating, especially when it happens faster than planned.
 Delamination between asphalt layers underneath the surface can lead to several types of pavement surface problems, such as cracking in the wheel paths and tearing in the surface.
 Delamination is often due to layer debonding or stripping, which engineers can't see, especially in the early stages.
 Manual destructive methods for evaluating the pavement structure for problems can be time consuming and expensive to state DOTs.

 Fortunately, new tools developed through the second Strategic Highway Research Program (SHRP2) allow transportation agencies to detect the location and severity of delamination before problems appear on the surface of the pavement.
-The SHRP2 product, Advanced Methods to Identify Pavement Delamination (or RO6D), includes three new technologies that can detect problems in the asphalt pavement beneath the surface in a safer, faster, and less expensive way than previously done.
+The SHRP2 product, Advanced Methods to Identify Pavement Delamination (or R06D), includes three new technologies that can detect problems in the asphalt pavement beneath the surface in a safer, faster, and less expensive way than previously done.
 Ultimately, the goal is to get real-time reliable results helpful for project-level forensics and network-level pavement assessment.